v1.2 Documentation

 The interface is divided into three main areas.

-• Left panel: Prompt / Negative, character prompts, generation settings, continuous generation, NovelAI Potion, and Precise Reference.
+• Left panel: Prompt / Negative, character prompts, generation settings, continuous generation, Vibe Transfer, and Precise Reference.

 • Right panel: Image history.
 Normal click loads the image into the canvas, Shift+click opens the import dialog, and right-click opens file actions.